Puddletown: History

-In 1830 Puddletown was one of the places in Dorset where agricultural labourers took part in the Captain Swing riots of southern England, protesting against very low wages and long working hours.
+In 1830, Puddletown was one of the places in Dorset where agricultural labourers took part in the Captain Swing riots of southern England, protesting against very low wages and long working hours.
 Threshing machines were damaged and ricks burned.
 Wages were raised from about six or seven shillings per week to ten as a result.

 To the east of the church is Ilsington House, also known as the Old Manor, which was built in the late 17th to early 18th century.
 It was originally owned by the 3rd Earl of Huntingdon and in 1724 by Robert Walpole.
 Between 1780 and 1830 it was leased to General Thomas Garth, principal equerry to King George III.
 The General adopted King George III's illegitimate grandson by Princess Sophia, and brought him up at the manor.
 In 1861 the house was acquired by John Brymer and remained in the possession of the Brymer family for the next century.
 The family built new cottages and a reading room in the village, and a new manor next to the church, which they restored.

 Governance

-In the UK national parliament, Puddletown is within the West Dorset parliamentary constituency, which is currently represented by Chris Loder of the Conservative Party.
 In local government, Puddletown is governed by Dorset Council at the highest tier, and Puddletown Area Parish Council at the lowest tier.

-In national parliament and district council elections, Dorset is divided into several electoral wards, with Puddletown lying within Puddletown ward.
-In county council elections, Dorset is divided into 42 electoral divisions, with Puddletown being within Linden Lea Electoral Division.
+Puddletown is part of the Puddletown and Lower Winterborne ward which elects 1 member to Dorset Council.

+In the UK national parliament, Puddletown is within the North Dorset parliamentary constituency, having been moved from West Dorset in 2024.

+Historically, Puddletown was in the Dorchester Rural District from 1894 to 1974, and the West Dorset district from 1974 to 2019.
+On 1 April 2024 the parish was abolished and merged with Athelhampton to form "Athelhampton and Puddletown".